weecology/data-sharing-paper/data_sharing_ms.md

 For example, in ecology and evolution codes often appear in place of site locations or taxonomy.
 This is useful because it reduces data entry (e.g., DS instead of _Dipodomys spectabilis_) and redundancy (a single column for a species ID rather than separate columns for family, genus, and species).
 However, without clear definitions these codes can be difficult to understand and make it more difficult to connect your data with external sources.
-The easiest way to link your data to other datasets is to include additional tables that include a column for the  code and then additional columns that describe the item in the standard way.
+The easiest way to link your data to other datasets is to include additional tables that contain a column for the  code and additional columns that describe the item in the standard way.
-For species, this would be a table with the species codes followed by their most current family, genus, and species epithet.
+For example, you might include a table with the species codes followed by their most current family, genus, and species epithet.
-For site location, this would include a table with the site code followed by latitude and longitude.
+For site location, you could include a table with the site code followed by latitude and longitude.
-These tables can also be used to include additional information such as spatial extent, temporal duration, and other appropriate site-specific details.
+Linked tables can also be used to include additional information about your data, such as spatial extent, temporal duration, and other appropriate details.

 7. Perform basic quality control
 --------------------------------

 Data, just like any other scientific product, should undergo some level of quality control [@reichmann2011].
-This is true regardless of whether you plan to share the data because quality control will make it easier to analyze your own data and decrease the chances of making mistakes.
+This is true regardless of whether you plan to share the data because quality control will make it easier to analyze your own data and decrease the chance of making mistakes.
-However, it is particularly important for data that will be shared because scientists using the data won't be familiar with any quirks in the data and how to work around them.
+However, it is particularly important for data that will be shared because scientists using the data won't be familiar with quirks in the data and how to work around them.

 At its most basic, quality control can consist of a few quick sanity checks of the data.
 More advanced quality control can include automated checks on data as it is entered and double-entry of data [@paulsen2012; @lampe1998].